 Dr Moon was one of the first Australian surgeons to perform robotic surgery for kidney cancer, and he convenes the biennial National kidney and bladder cancer symposium for Australian and New Zealand specialists.
 A/Prof Moon has held multiple workshops training surgeons in the techniques of robotic kidney surgery, and in 2014 published the first Australian series demonstrating improved outcomes compared to traditional open techniques, even for complex tumours.

-More recently, in 2018 A/Prof Moon published the largest Australian study of partial kidney removal (partial nephrectomy) for kidney cancer demonstrating significant benefits of robotic surgery [Moon et al ANZ J Surg, 2018 E194-199]
+In 2018 A/Prof Moon published the largest Australian study of partial kidney removal (partial nephrectomy) for kidney cancer demonstrating significant benefits of robotic surgery [Moon et al ANZ J Surg, 2018 E194-199]

 A/Prof Moon analysed 200 procedures comparing open and robotic surgery, and found that even though robotic surgery was used more often to remove larger and more complicated tumours than open surgery, those patients having robotic surgery showed advantages of: